kite-sdk/kite-docs/DatasetAPI.md

 ## Working with Datasets

 ### Avro Objects

-Kite stores your dataset as an Avro object in the datastore by default.
-Any program that works with Kite uses Avro's object model, even though the Avro format might not be (when storing to Parquet or HBase).

 In this introduction, Kite returns record instances defined by Avro, specifically Avro's generic data classes.
-Regardless of the underlying storage format, Kite uses Avro's object model so that applications can be written once: changing the underlying storage format is as simple as switching the dataset's URI.
+Regardless of the underlying storage format, Kite uses Avro's object models, which are in-memory representations of data.
+You can write applications that use the same object classes and store the dataset in any of the available formats.
+To change the underlying storage format, you only need to change the dataset URI.

-Object models are in-memory representations of data.
-Avro, Hive, and Pig are examples of object models.
-Object model converters prepare your data for storage in your chosen format.

 Kite also supports Avro's [specific](http://avro.apache.org/docs/1.7.7/api/java/index.html?org/apache/avro/specific/package-summary.html) and [reflect](http://avro.apache.org/docs/1.7.7/api/java/org/apache/avro/reflect/package-summary.html) object models.

-Files are compressed using Google's Snappy codec by default, and are not human readable.
-You can use the Hue data browser to view your information when it is stored in Hadoop.
+Files are compressed using Google's Snappy codec, by default.
+The Snappy codec is an efficient binary format that works well with Hadoop, but the stored files are not human readable.
+You can use the Kite CLI or the Hue data browser to view your compressed information stored in Hadoop.

 #### Avro Schema